JoshuaTatterton/Project_Pixel/README.md

 The current version is basic and allows you to paint onto the background with various colours.
 [The website can be found here](https://powerful-caverns-70125.herokuapp.com).

+#### To Test

+- The feature tests can be run by running rspec in the command line.
+- to run the karma tests for angular can be run using the command npm test.

 #### Technologies Used

 - Production: Ruby on Rails, Heroku, HTML, CSS, JavaScript, Angular.js